Please do not mistake dogs for Wolves

 I have attached a photo for any readers/no believers so they can see the similarities.
 The photo was taken shortly after we stopped them against the median and put leashes on them from my vehicle.

 Please do not judge a book by its cover.
-Thank you so much for sending this to us - would you mind sending the picture again, the one you sent didn't come through.
+Thank you for sending this to us and I will also post this on our facebook page.